Vancouver Community College

-Vancouver Community College is a public community college in Vancouver, British Columbia, Canada.
-Founded in 1965, it is the largest and oldest community college in British Columbia, offering 91 certificate programs, 31 diploma programs, and 3 bachelor's degree programs.
+Vancouver Community College (VCC) is a public community college in Vancouver, British Columbia, Canada.
+Founded in 1965, it is the oldest community college in British Columbia.
+VCC offers 79 certificate programs, 24 diploma programs, 9 award of achievement programs, 8 apprenticeship programs, 4 statement of completion programs, 3 bachelor's degree programs and 2 associate degree programs.
 VCC has two campuses: Broadway and Downtown.

-The college accommodates 26,000 students each year from a variety of nations, about 8 percent of whom are international students.
+The college accommodated 3,620 full-time equivalent students in 2022–2023, down from 6,122 in 2012–2013.
+International students comprise a growing percentage of VCC's enrolment, from 13.9% in 2019–2020 to 26.4% in 2022–2023, despite there being no on-campus student housing.
+In 2025 a reduction in international student revenued has led VCC to three rounds of staff layoffs.

 History

-Vancouver Community College was established as Vancouver City College in 1965 through a merger of four local educational institutions: the Vancouver Vocational Institute, the Vancouver School of Art, the Vancouver School Board's Night School Program, and the King Edward Senior Matriculation and Continuing Education Centre.
+Vancouver Community College was established as Vancouver City College in 1965 through a merger of four local educational institutions: the Vancouver Vocational Institute, the Vancouver School of Art, the Vancouver School Board's Night School Program and the King Edward Senior Matriculation and Continuing Education Centre.
 Classes were initially held in the facilities of the King Edward Centre.
 In 1970, the college opened a campus in the Langara neighbourhood, which became an independent college in 1994.

 Vancouver City College was renamed as Vancouver Community College in 1974, when it separated from the Vancouver School Board.
 In 1983, the main campus was moved from the King Edward Centre location at 12th Avenue and Oak Street to its current location at 1155 Broadway, now known as the Broadway campus.
 The present Downtown campus comprises the former facilities of the Vancouver Vocational Institute.